-Bit 7 - CFGOK: Configuration Status Flag
+• 7 - CFGOK - Configuration Status Flag

-This flag bit is set by hardware when the selected endpoint size parameter (EPSIZE) and number of banks (EPBK) are correct compared to the max FIFO capacity.
-This bit is updated when the bit ALLOC is set, if the USB controller can not allocate the correct amount of memory for the selected endpoint, this flag bit will be cleared.
+Set by hardware when the endpoint X size parameter (EPSIZE) and the bank parametrization (EPBK) are correct compared to the max FIFO capacity and the max number of allowed bank.
+This bit is updated when the bit ALLOC is set.